 Never before has a plant been so much in demand!
-Houseplant lovers around the world have been bypassing official routes of supply, and have instead resorted to befriending Instagram users in order to get their hands on a plantl!
+Houseplants lovers around the world have been bypassing official routes of supply, and have instead resorted to befriending Instagram users in order to get their hands on a plant.
 A whole black market exists purely for trading baby plants of the Pilea peperomioides, and here you can find out why!

 With the current houseplant love fest, The Chinese Money Plant is experiencing a well-deserved revival and is probably one of the most desired houseplants right now.
 Not only does it look good, but it’s also relatively unfussy with its needs.
 Place in a position of bright, filtered light, such as a sideboard or dresser.
 Rotate the plant regularly to keep in good, balanced shape.
 Plants will tolerate poorly lit rooms, but this may force the foliage to become oversized.
 Flowers seldom appear, but they may do in some conditions.